agentmorris/camera-trap-ml-survey/README.md

 Placed cameras at sites where they were also doing soil sampling.
 Used MegaDetector to eliminate empty images, then calculated mean relative abundance index of boars from cameras at each site.

+<br/>**Hewitt MO, Karelus DL, Harveson LA, Martin RL, Harveson PM.
+Modeling habitat use and potential distribution of kit fox in the Trans-Pecos, Texas.
+The Journal of Wildlife Management.
+2022 Nov;86(8):e22303.**

+Not exactly a "camera trap ML" paper; instead, my favorite kind, an ecology paper that just happens to use ML for camera traps.
+Used what I believe was MDv3 with a 70% confidence threshold to process images.

+Developed baseline occupancy maps for kit foxes in Texas, with covariate analysis (found that gentler slopes, lower elevations, shorter shrubs, and bare ground were positively correlated with use by kit fox).

 <br/>**Leorna S, Brinkman T. Human vs. machine: Detecting wildlife in camera trap images.
 Ecological Informatics.
 2022 Oct 27:101876.**

 They look at the fundamental limits in object size that are detectable by humans and by MDv4, finding that human review can detect objects an order of magnitude smaller than MegaDetector, which in turn can detect objects an order of magnitude smaller than a camera trap's PIR sensor.
 They are studying caribou in tundra areas that appear as tiny moving specks on the horizon.
 IMO this figure is fantastic and summarizes the paper very nicely: